 About

-I am a Postdoctoral Fellow at The University of California, Merced, where I conduct research in the Higher Education Race and the Economy Lab.
-In 2020, I completed my PhD in Sociology at the University of Wisconsin-Madison.
+I am an Assistant Professor of Higher Education in the Louise McBee Institute of Higher Education at the University of Georgia.
+Previously, I was a Postdoctoral Fellow at the Higher Education, Race, and the Economy Lab.
+I completed my Ph.D. in Sociology at the University of Wisconsin-Madison.